BabaSanfour/indigenous-pathfinders-in-ai/README.md

 1. Start with Module 0 to set up your development environment
 2. Follow the modules in sequence
-3. Complete the hands-on exercises in each module
-4. Don't hesitate to experiment and explore!
+3. Don't hesitate to experiment and explore!

 ## Prerequisites
 - A computer with internet access